CodinGame/monaco-vscode-api/README.md

 ## Troubleshooting

+### If you use Webpack

+Starting from v2, [monaco-editor-webpack-plugin](https://www.npmjs.com/package/monaco-editor-webpack-plugin) can't be used

+Here's the alternative for each options:
+- `filename`: it can be configured at the webpack level directly
+- `publicPath`: it can be configured at the webpack level or by hands when redistering the worker in `window.MonacoEnvironment`.
+- `languages`: Monaco languages cannot be used anyway.
+Import vscode language extensions instead (`@codingame/monaco-vscode-xxx-default-extension`).
+- `features`: With this lib, you can't remove editor features.
+- `globalAPI`: you can set `window.MonacoEnvironment.globalAPI` to true

 ### If you use Vite

 This library uses a lot the `new URL('asset.extension', import.meta.url)` syntax which [is supported by vite](https://vitejs.dev/guide/assets.html#new-url-url-import-meta-url)